Reevoc/Enhancing-Protein-Structure-Analysis/README.md

 ## Images

 Broadly speaking, in these images, we can see that the general prediction distribution matches the actual classes, indicating a somewhat correct prediction.
-However, we encounter difficulties due to the concerning unbalanced distribution of true interaction classes
+However, we encounter difficulties due to the concerning unbalanced distribution of true interaction classes.

 ![](data/images/CM_NO_unclassified.png)